 Bed bugs are notorious for being one of the most difficult to pest to completely remove, which is why most DIY methods do not work.
 Exterminating bed bugs in residential homes should be done by a licensed bed bug eradication professional.
 Using store bought insecticides and pesticides will not solve your bed bug problem.
 Surviving infestations will become worse, spreading throughout your home to other rooms and areas.

 Pest control companies do not have the same methods to eliminate a bed bug infestation.
-Some exterminators will use chemicals, some are 100% eco-friendly, and others will use a mixture of both.
+Some exterminators will use chemicals, some are safe, and others will use a mixture of both.
 Consider what is right for your property by thinking about those it may be affecting, including the elderly, children, and pets.
 The most effective method is a bed bug heat treatment.

 When furniture and belongings are treated with chemical products you have to dispose of these items.
 The heat used by our team at Bed Bug BBQ comes from specialized heaters that are equipped with safety devices such as sensors and thermostats to safely heat the target area to an exact temperature. and fixtures in your home is practically non-existent.

 This technique can be used for a single room or an entire home.
 Heat treatment is especially effective as it can penetrate carpets, furniture, mattresses, ceilings and walls.
 The heat reaches areas where pesticide cannot be applied.
 With heat, we heat your home to 120-150°F and the potential for damage to furnishings.
 Treatment time varies on size of structure and degree of infestation.
 Heat eliminates all stages of the life cycle, so when our treatment is done, the bed bugs are all gone!
-In one day in a 100% eco-friendly method, all bed bugs will be removed.
+In one day in a safe method, all bed bugs will be removed.